 A safe space to talk

-Hello.
 I am an experienced, accredited counsellor working with both individuals and couples in Cheltenham, which is within easy reach of Gloucester, Stroud and Tewkesbury.
 I have helped individuals with a wide range of issues, including anger management, depression, bereavement, addiction, anxiety, low self-esteem and abuse, and in my couples counselling sessions I provide a safe space for people to talk through their difficulties.

-Why you might be looking for counselling
+Why you might be looking for individual or couples counselling

 Most of us have times in our lives when things get on top of us, and we find it hard to cope.
 If you’re reading this, you may be at that point yourself, and thinking about having some counselling.
 You may have hit a rocky patch in your relationship and be looking for someone to help you and your partner sort things out, or you might be wondering whether you have a future together.
 Perhaps you've simply decided you'd like to find out a bit more about what makes you tick.
 Whatever your motivation, embarking on counselling is a big step to take, and it’s important for you to find a counsellor you feel comfortable with.
 Although we will explore your issues seriously, I'd like to reassure you that there can be some light-hearted moments in counselling sessions.
 I hope that looking at the pages that follow will give you an idea of what it might be like to work with me.

 I really want to make you feel at ease, so that you can use our therapy sessions to talk about whatever you need to.
 This means I’ll be listening carefully to what you tell me, and gradually helping you to make sense of what you’re feeling.
 If we can understand ourselves better, we can find we have more choices about how to behave in our lives.